 North- facing door should be in the left half when facing the house, that is more towards the North-East.
-Avoid placing a door in the right half (North-West).
-The Reason – Its preferable to have more openings in the North and East to allow the useful sunlight constantly, through the day.
-Since the door is opaque, it should be placed more to the centre of the wall and windows should be kept in the North-East.
+The Scientific reason – Its preferable to have more openings in the North and East to allow the useful sunlight constantly, through the day.

 The door should not be at the corner of the walls, but a few feet away from the corner junction.
-The Reason – Its preferable to have more window openings towards the North and East to allow constant sunlight through the day.
+The Scientific reason – Its preferable to have more window openings towards the North and East to allow constant sunlight through the day.
 Since the door is opaque, it should be placed away from the N-E corner, more to the centre.

-West facing door: can be located in the left half when facing the house, that is favouring the North-West.
+West facing door can be located in the left half when facing the house, that is favouring the North-West.
 Avoid placing a door in the right half (South-West).
-The Reason – Its preferable to have more window openings towards the North to allow constant sunlight through the day.
+The Scientific reason – Its preferable to have more window openings towards the North to allow constant sunlight through the day.
 And it is better to avoid having an opening towards the South or West as it will allow in hot air.
 You can read about it in detail in my post: Vastu Guidelines For West Facing House

 If a house has a main entrance in the South there should be one more corresponding to it in the North direction also.
-The Reason – To allow the constant light from the North into the house.
+The Scientific reason – To allow the constant light from the North into the house.

-East facing door: can be located in the right half when facing the house, that is more to the North-East.
+East facing door can be located in the right half when facing the house, that is more to the North-East.
 Avoid placing a door in the left half (South-East).
-The Reason – Its preferable to have more openings in the North and East to allow the useful sunlight constantly, through the day and better to avoid openings in the South or west as they will let in hot air especially during the afternoons.
+The Scientific reason – Its preferable to have more openings in the North and East to allow the useful sunlight constantly, through the day and better to avoid openings in the South or west as they will let in hot air especially during the afternoons.
 You can read about it in detail in my post: Vastu Guidelines For East Facing House

 Thus you can see in Vastu, there is no bad location for a main door.
 Its the pseudo vastu pundits who claim that South and West entrances are bad and the entrance door should only be in the North or East, because they take the Vastu Shastra guidelines too literally – Since Vastu recommends more open space in the North and East to enable the pleasant morning light and constant North light to permeate the house, it makes sense to have the entrance from either of these directions.
 But it’s not a hard and fast rule.